gwr3n/paperank/docs/Use cases.md

 Notes
 - Works with a local “neighborhood” around your starting papers (not the entire literature).
 - Uses public data sources (Crossref and OpenCitations); some references may be missing DOIs.
-- Exports ranked results with authors, title, year to JSON or CSV.
+- Exports ranked results with authors, title, year to JSON/CSV.
+- Exports default to the top 10 items; override with max_results in rank_and_save_publications_JSON/CSV.
+- For steps>1, crawling expands via iterative 1‑hop unions with deduplication across steps (each DOI is visited at most once).

+Prerequisites
+- Optional: install tqdm to see progress bars (pip install tqdm).
+Set progress='tqdm' or True.
+- Recommended: set an email for polite Crossref usage:
+  - macOS/Linux terminal: export CROSSREF_MAILTO="you@example.com"
+- Networked functions use caching internally; results still depend on API availability.

 ---